All Episodes

 I'm serious.

-Uh this is an update from ABC News that uh lets us know that two of the four leaders allegedly, we have to say this now, because the president says allegedly all the time.
+This is an update from ABC News that lets us know that two of the four leaders allegedly, we have to say this now because the president says allegedly all the time, hail to the alleged chief.

-He said allegedly all the time in his statement yesterday, so we're going to say allegedly a lot uh today.
+He said allegedly all the time in his statement yesterday, so we're going to say allegedly a lot today.

-This is great news, you know.
+This is great news.

-But the new policy is watercoloring.
+You know, the old discredited policy was waterboarding, but the new policy is watercoloring.

-This is the way, I think this is the way to wean these guys.
+This is the way I think, this is the way to wean these guys.

 Take them from Gitmo, send them to art school in Saudi Arabia.